-Types of muscles: Muscles are either voluntary (quads) or involuntary (heart).
-They are also either skeletal, cardiac or visceral (intestines).
+Types of muscles: Muscles are either voluntary (requiring conscious movement, such as the quads) or involuntary (such as the heart).
+They are also either skeletal (located on the skeletal system), cardiac (the heart and related muscles) or visceral (the intestines).

 Nervous system: The system that collects and processes information from the senses via nerves and the brain and tells the muscles to contract to cause physical actions.
 It is made up of the sensory organs, the brain, the spinal cord and the nerves.
 The nervous system coordinates both voluntary and involuntary body movements.